I/O Devices and Commands

 This command writes data to the current device.
 For some devices, arguments that begin with asterisks let you write ASCII characters using their ASCII numeric values; for others, they indicate control functions.
 For some devices, arguments that begin with the # character indicate the number of times to write that character.

-/mnemonic syntax allows you to control a device with mnemonics which are defined in InterSystems IRIS code in a mnemonic space.
-The mnemonic space is an InterSystems IRIS routine that must be made active in an OPEN
+WRITE /mnemonic syntax allows you to control a device with mnemonics which are defined in InterSystems IRIS code in a mnemonic space.
+The mnemonic space is an InterSystems IRIS routine that must be made active in an OPEN or USE command, or configured as a default for the device using the Management Portal.
+To learn how to define and activate mnemonic spaces, see the section Defining Default Mnemonic Spaces.

 To move the cursor to column 1, line 2 on a terminal screen using the predefined ^%X364 mnemonic space, issue the command: